import-js/eslint-plugin-import/docs/rules/no-restricted-paths.md

 This rule has one option.
 The option is an object containing the definition of all restricted `zones` and the optional `basePath` which is used to resolve relative paths within.
 The default value for `basePath` is the current working directory.

-Each zone consists of the `target` path, a `from` path, and an optional `except` and `message` attribute.
+Each zone consists of the `target` paths, a `from` paths, and an optional `except` and `message` attribute.
-- `target` is the path where the restricted imports should be applied.
+- `target` contains the paths where the restricted imports should be applied.
 It can be expressed by
     - directory string path that matches all its containing files
     - glob pattern matching all the targeted files
+    - an array of multiple of the two types above
-- `from` path defines the folder that is not allowed to be used in an import.
+- `from` paths define the folders that are not allowed to be used in an import.
 It can be expressed by
     - directory string path that matches all its containing files
     - glob pattern matching all the files restricted to be imported
+    - an array of multiple directory string path
+    - an array of multiple glob patterns
 - `except` may be defined for a zone, allowing exception paths that would otherwise violate the related `from`.
 Note that it does not alter the behaviour of `target` in any way.
-    - in case `from` is a glob pattern, `except` must be an array of glob patterns as well
+    - in case `from` contains only glob patterns, `except` must be an array of glob patterns as well
-    - in case `from` is a directory path, `except` is relative to `from` and cannot backtrack to a parent directory.
+    - in case `from` contains only directory path, `except` is relative to `from` and cannot backtrack to a parent directory
 - `message` - will be displayed in case of the rule violation.

 ### Examples